jchryssanthacopoulos/VLA-LLM/README.md

 If you want to use the OpenAI models, copy `.env.example` to `.env` and fill in with your OpenAI API key.

+You may also need to enter your Chuck API key so that the Funnel VLA API can be called.

 To run a notebook, spin up a Jupyter server and open up a notebook in the `notebooks` directory:

 ```